 [Heading amended by No. 84 of 2004 s.
 82.]

-5. Accused’s rights to have bail considered etc.
+5. Accused’s rights to have bail considered

 (1) An accused who is in custody for an offence awaiting his initial appearance in court therefor is entitled —

 (a) subject to sections 9, 10, 12 and 16(2), to have his case for bail for that appearance considered under and in accordance with this Act as soon as is practicable;